rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getVirtualDisplayEnabled"></a>
 ## *getVirtualDisplayEnabled*

 Returns whether virtual display is enabled or disabled for the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters